Ayon95/frontend-mentor-challenges/nft-preview-card-component/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - NFT preview card component solution

 This is a solution to the [NFT preview card code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).